Police arrest man for firing at AAP MLA's convoy

 A 40-year-old man has been arrested for allegedly firing at the convoy of newly elected AAP legislator Naresh Yadav in southwest Delhi when he and his supporters were returning home after visiting a temple, killing a party volunteer, police said on Wednesday.
 The Aam Aadmi Party volunteer killed in the incident has been identified as Ashok Mann while the accused has been identified as Dharmender, alias Kallu, they said.

 "Last last year, just before Diwali, the two (Mann and Dharmender) had a fight over some issue.
 Around 15 days ago, they again had a fight.
-It is suspected that Mann fired at the victim due to personal enmity," a senior police officer said.
+It is suspected that Dharmender fired at Mann due to personal enmity," a senior police officer said.
 Three people have been mentioned as suspects in the FIR.

 The firing incident took place at Kishangarh village late on Tuesday night.
 Sources said seven rounds were fired at the MLA's convoy.